alifeee/blogtest/README.md

 ## Markdown

-Markdown parsing is done clientside using [zero-md](https://github.com/zerodevx/zero-md).
+Markdown parsing is done client side using [zero-md](https://github.com/zerodevx/zero-md).
 This is to avoid using a build step.

 ```html
 <head>